In 1953 René LEBEAU founded an attorneys’ association together with Freddy SOUMAGNE.

 In 1990 René and Jacques LEBEAU pooled their professional activity together with Pierre HUMBLET within the framework of the Cooperative Civil Society ‘LEBEAU & HUMBLET’ (Register of the civil societies at Liège, n° 455).

 Pierre HUMBLET is currently the managing partner and executive director.

 The other partners are Mr. Pierre FRANKIGNOUL and Mrs. Eve GEORGES.

-They are working with the help of the attorneys Henriette Stassen and Florent Stockart.
+They are working with the help of the attorneys Florent Stockart and Mathieu Francotte.

 They are assisted in secretariat by Mrs. Marguerite CASAS, Marina POLETTO, Corinne BAAR, Cristina POLETTO and Christine FETTWEIS.

 It is a small-sized company aiming not only for a high working quality but also for an excellent relationship with its clients by a suitable, prompt and economical service.

 LEBEAU & HUMBLET SRL is located in the center of Liège, in very close proximity (60 miles) to Brussels, the capital of Europe.

 LEBEAU & HUMBLET SRL carries out a general practice of the law, taking on all necessary collaboration to study the problems that require more specific knowledge.
 It has of course extensive experience in negotiation, litigation and trial practice in the matter of liability and insurance such as motor vehicle liability, construction defects, professional, including medical, liability, companies’ civil liability, products liability, fire and water damages and health-disability insurance, regarding personal injury and property damage matters.

 LEBEAU & HUMBLET SRL is member of ‘Eagle International Associates Inc.‘, international network of experimented counsels in liability and insurance matters, in Europe and in the United-States, still within the same framework of independent small to medium size firms.